aliciaharrington/aliciaharrington/README.md

 ## Hi there 👋
+I'm **Ran Alicia Jing from Beijing**, China.
+My Chinese name is **Ran Jing (景然)**.
+I'm a sophomore student in Beijing Forestry University （北京林业大学）, currently major in Biomass material and energy.
+In undergraduate stage, I'll be doing some research on biomass hydrogel.
+However, given that I've been passionate about astronomy and astrophysics since I was littel, I hope I can study astrophysics in my post-graduate stage, which is a goal I've been making effort from now. (e.g. I've accomplished a research project in the light of Elite Program under the supervision of Ke Wang & Fengwei Xu at **KIAA-PKU**, etc.)
 <!--
 **aliciaharrington/aliciaharrington** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.